 Like most things in life, laser liposuction is not a one-size-fits-all procedure.
 Determining whether someone is a candidate typically requires an evaluation by a qualified, experienced, board-certified plastic surgeon.
 However, candidates who receive the best results practice a healthy diet and lifestyle that includes exercise.

 Health conditions that may disqualify a candidate include (but are not limited to) heart disease, lung disease, and pregnancy.
-And while smoking is not an absolute contraindication, smoking certainly increases risks of infection and poor healing.
+And while smoking is not an absolute contraindication, it must be stopped at least three weeks prior to the procedure, and smoking certainly increases risks of infection and poor healing.

 Can Laser Liposuction Be Done on the Face?

-When it comes to getting rid of unwanted facial fat, laser liposuction is one of the most effective procedures you can elect to.
-In Dr. Shafer’s own words, it is effective in the double chin region because “the fat can be suctioned out while the laser helps tighten the deeper tissue.”
+When it comes to getting rid of unwanted facial fat, laser liposuction may be one of the most effective procedures you can elect to.
+In Shafer’s own words, it is effective in the double chin region because “the fat can be suctioned out while the laser helps tighten the deeper tissue.”

 However, if you’re looking to treat your cheeks, laser liposuction is not a good option.
 “There are important nerves in the area of the buccal fat, and it would be dangerous to use the laser in this area or blindly introduce a suction device,” he explains.